Matcha and digestion: supporting your gut naturally

 Targeted anti-inflammatory action

-Chronic intestinal inflammation can significantly disrupt our digestion.
-The polyphenols in matcha, particularly catechins, possess documented anti-inflammatory properties.
-They soothe irritated mucous membranes and reduce inflammatory reactions.
+Chronic intestinal inflammation can significantly disrupt digestion.
+The polyphenols in matcha, particularly its catechins, have well-documented anti-inflammatory properties.
+They soothe irritated mucous membranes and reduce inflammatory responses.

-This action proves particularly beneficial for people suffering from functional digestive disorders.
-Matcha is not a medication, but it naturally supports the healing process.
+This is especially beneficial for people with functional digestive disorders.
+Matcha is not a medicine, but it naturally supports the body's healing process.

 How to incorporate matcha into your digestive routine

-To optimize the digestive benefits of matcha, timing matters.
+To make the most of matcha's digestive benefits, timing matters.
 We recommend drinking it:

-• 30 minutes before meals to prepare digestion
+• 30 minutes before meals to prepare the digestive system

 • Mid-morning to stimulate metabolism